MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arrange-fields-in-rows-and-columns-using-fixedlayout-control.md

 ![Fixed control in multiple groups.](media/BusRTCFixedLayoutMultipleGroups.png "FixedControlMultipleGroups")

+## Column header alignment

+Starting in Business Central 2023 release wave 1 (v22.0), column headers are automatically right-aligned.
+Similar to all other cases in Business Central, you can't explicitly specify field value alignment.
+Column headers are left-aligned in earlier releases.

 ## Using multiple fixed controls

 You can also set up more than one fixed control in a group control.
 The page area will then divide the fields into two columns that contain the separate fixed fields.
 For example, the following illustration shows the page layout if you have four fixed controls.